 The market value of a stock index futures contract is based primarily on the value of the underlying index.
 Changes in the value of the index will cause roughly corresponding changes in the market price of the futures contract.
 If a stock index is established that is made up of securities whose market characteristics closely parallel the market characteristics of the securities in the Fund's portfolio, then the market value of a futures contract on that index should fluctuate in a way closely resembling the market fluctuation of the portfolio.
 Thus, for example, if the Fund sells futures contracts, a decline in the market value of the portfolio will be offset by an increase in the value of the short futures position to the extent of the hedge (i.e., the size of the futures position).
-However, if the market value of the some risks as other futures contracts.
+However, if the market value of the portfolio were to increase, the Fund would lose money on the futures contracts.
+Stock index futures contracts are subject to the same risks as other futures contracts.